 - More than 14 days has passed since the injury when the patient first presents to primary care and symptoms have not improved

-A preferred Concussion Service provider can be specified in the referral form, otherwise ACC will allocate one.19 ACC and Service providers are responsible for co-ordinating interdisciplinary management, which can be tailored to a patient’s specific symptom profile, and may include behavioural, vestibular, vision-oculomotor and cognitive rehabilitation interventions.10, 19
+As of 1st July, 2023, primary care clinicians (and other providers) referring patients to ACC Concussion Services no longer have to seek prior approval from ACC.
+The referral can be sent directly to a concussion provider of choice.
+For a list of providers in your area, click here.19 ACC and Service providers are responsible for co-ordinating interdisciplinary management, which can be tailored to a patient’s specific symptom profile, and may include behavioural, vestibular, vision-oculomotor and cognitive rehabilitation interventions.10, 19

 After sustaining a concussion, a significant concern for many people is “when can I return to my normal routine?”.
 While this question sounds simple, the answer is complex as it depends on what their normal activities involve, the degree of physical, cognitive and emotional impairment caused by the concussion, and their adherence to recovery advice.1 One of the main priorities when considering a return to work, education, sport or general independence is avoiding any additional brain injury events; these may be tolerated in people without a previous concussion but even minor accidents can exacerbate the already vulnerable neuronal tissue in people with a history of concussion.1 As such, any safe return to “normality” should involve appropriate restrictions and limitations, which are progressively withdrawn in accordance with documented symptomatic improvement.1 This journey will be unique for each person, and the way with which health professionals engage in this conversation can have a significant impact on the rehabilitation outcome.1